satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 We believe that opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems with the review process that we raised in the Introduction.
 We will address each of the problems in order and make reference to lessons from distributed code review in open source software development.

 1. \*\*Distribute reviews to many reviewers.\*\*

-Reviewers would no longer work in isolation or in anonymity, benefiting from direct communication with the authors and the world of potential reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.

-Because each reviewer's feedback can be focused on his or her specialty or area of interest, there is less burden placed on any one reviewer.
+Reviewers would no longer work in isolation or necessarily in anonymity, benefiting from direct, dynamic, and interactive communication with the authors and the world of potential reviewers to clarify points, resolve ambiguities, receive open collegial advice, attract feedback from people well outside of the authors' disciplines, and situate the discussion in the larger scientific community.
+Because each reviewer's feedback can be focused on his or her specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive and timely review.
 In any complex software project, there are specialists who focus on certain components of the software.
 However, code review is not limited to specialists.
 When multiple pairs of eyes look at code, the code improves, bugs are caught, and all participants are encouraged to write better code.
-Opening up scientific reviews to the community will also ensure that the people most interested and knowledgeable on a topic review it, thereby speeding up the review process.
-Furthermore, the interdisciplinary papers today require far more than two to three reviewers to adequately spot problems.

-In case there is an overwhelming amount of participation in a review, or fear of disclosure prior to publication, there are at least two types of compromise available.
+In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of participation in a review where anyone could be a reviewer, there are at least three types of compromise available.
 One would be to assign certain reviewers as moderators for different components of the article, to lessen the burden on the editor.
-Another would be to increase the number of reviewers (solicited from a subscribed pool) without opening up the review process to everyone.
-This would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they

-review specific components of the article they are knowledgeable about.
+A second would be to restrict the number of reviewers to those solicited from a pool of experts.
+This would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
+A third would be to conduct a preview consisting of a limited and expedited review process preceding a full and open review.

-Currently, reviewers are solicited by the editors of journals based on either names recommended by the authors who submitted the article, the editors' knowledge of the domain or from an internal journal reviewer database.
-This selection process results in a very narrow and biased selection of reviewers.
-An alternative way to solicit reviewers is to broadcast an article to a pool of reviewers and to let reviewers choose articles and components of the article they want to review.
-These are ideas that have already been implemented in scientific publishing.
-The Frontiers system [cite: XXX] solicits reviews from a select group of review editors and the Brain and Behavioral Sciences publication [cite:
-XXX] solicits reviews from the community.

-OSS Example:
+\*Software review example:\*

 The software development community (Google, ITK, etc) relies on collaboration between often physically distant software authors and code